eyal-lezmy/android-things-workshop/README.md

 [Spoiler: that way!][servo]

-### Test the Android Things board

-We have installed a program on the Raspberry Pi to let you test the board.

-Once the Raspberry Pi is fully started, it will emit a sound to let you know that it is ready.
-If you press buttons B and C, the servo will move to a specific direction and some LEDs will be turned on.

-Try it now, once everything is OK, go to the next step.

 ### Deploy your new project on the Raspberry Pi

 Now that the environment is set up, you can deploy this bootstrap project to the Raspberry Pi.